nonnb/nonnb.github.io/SmartGit/Latest/GitConcepts/Branches.md

+---
+redirect_from:
+  - /SmartGit/Latest/Branches
+  - /SmartGit/Latest/Branches.html
+---
 # Branches

-Branches can be used to store independent series of commits in the repository, e.g., to fix bugs for a released software project while simultaneously developing new features for the next project version.
+Branches are used by Git to store an independent series of commits in a repository.

+In Git, you can create as many Branches in a repository as needed, e.g., it is common to create branches when fixing bugs for a previous release of a software project, while simultaneously developing new features for the next project version.

-Git distinguishes between two kinds of branches: *local branches* and *remote branches*.
-In the local repository, you can create as many local branches as you like.
-Remote branches, on the other hand, are local branches of the origin repository.
-In other words: Cloning a remote repository clones all its local branches which are then stored in your local repository as remote branches.
-You can't work directly on remote branches, but have to create local branches, which are 'linked' to the remote branches.
-The local branch is called *tracking branch*, and the corresponding remote branch *tracked branch*.
-Local branches can be tracking branches, but they don't have to.
+Git distinguishes between two kinds of branches:
+- *Local branches* - these are branches in your local repository.
+If you have not pushed this branch to a remote repository, the branch will only be visible on your local computer.
+- *Remote branches* - these are branches stored on the remote repository.
+These branches will be visible to everyone with access to the remote, and remote branches will become available on your local repository when you Clone a remote repository.
+You can't work directly on remote branches, instead, you will need to clone the remote repository in order to work on the branch.

+## Cloning, Tracking and Local Branches
+When you use `git clone` to [Clone](Clone.md) a remote repository, all remote branches will become known to the local repository (known as 'remote-tracking' branches).

+Remote-tracking branches will have the name of the remote prepended, e.g. `origin/main`.

+When you checkout from a remote tracking branch (e.g. `git checkout origin/main -b main`), Git will link the local branch to the remote-tracking branch (known as the 'upstream' for the local branch), so that when you `push`, Git will know to push the commits to the original remote branch (unless you specify otherwise), and if you `pull`, Git will know which remote branch to monitor for new commits.

+You can also elect to create a local branch which does not track a remote branch (`git checkout -b mybranch`), which means you'll need to provide additional the source branch to Git when merging remote changes into your local branch, and providing a target remote branch when pushing.

-The default local main branch created by Git is named *main* (or *master* for older Git versions).
+After Cloning, Git will checkout the default local branch into your Working Tree - this is usually *main* (or *master* in older repositories).
-When cloning a remote repository, `main` tracks the remote branch *origin/master*.

 ## Working with Branches

-To create a branch, you have to decide at which commit to create it.
-Usually, it is the HEAD, but you can create branches at any other commit.
-To create new commits, you first have to **Check Out** ("switch to") the newly created branch (that's why creating a branch let's you perform the checkout, too).
+> **TODO** Discuss with Syntevo - it's extremely difficult to explain the checkout options without either a SmartGit screenshot (in which case this is part of the GUI, no longer a concept), or via the git bash command line, as I've done below.

+The `checkout` command is used to switch between branches in Git.

+For existing local branches, checkout will simply switch the Working Tree to the branch selected, e.g.

+`git checkout ExistingFeature`

+When creating new branches, unless you specify a starting point, Git will assume your new branch should be created from the current branch (referred to as `HEAD`):

+`git checkout -b NewFeature`

+To create new local branches from existing remote branches, you'll need to specify the remote tracking branch as the starting point, e.g.

+`git checkout -b NewFeature origin/main`

+will create a local branch `NewFeature` which tracks the upstream `origin/main`.
+(Note : In some teams, development etiquette requires that you `reserve` the new branch name on the remote before checking it out locally).

+In addition to checking out existing remote branches, Git also allows you to create new local branches from an existing commit hash, or tag, e.g.

+`git checkout -b NewFeature ce1067054f`

+Where `ce1067054f` is the SHA hash of the commit that you would like the `NewFeature` local branch to be created from.
+#### Tip
+>
+> After a creating a new release, it is good practice to tag the commit which produced that release with an identifier for that release.
+This will make it easier to identify where to branch from when creating bug fix commits for that release.
+>

 When you push changes from your local branch to the origin repository, these changes will be propagated to the tracked (remote) branch as well.